 In the past 40 years, the rate of cesarean (C-section) deliveries has jumped from about 1 out of 20 births to about 1 out of 3 births. footnote 1 This trend has caused experts to worry that C-sections are being done more often than needed.

-If you're thinking of having a C-section for personal reasons, it's important to weigh what you want against the risks.
+If you're thinking of having an elective primary C-section, it's important to weigh what you want against the risks.
 You may want to talk to your doctor about reasons for and against a planned C-section.

 What is a C-section?